amgauthier1992/amgauthier1992/README.md

   </a>
 </div>

-I'm currently working on:
+### What I'm Doing
--⚡ Refactoring old projects and building new ones to revamp my portfolio -💬 Learning Next.js and Typescript!
+* ⚡ Refactoring old projects and building new ones to revamp my portfolio
+* 💬 Learning Next.js and Typescript!
--👯 Preparing for interviews!
+* 👯 Preparing for interviews!

 <!--
 **amgauthier1992/amgauthier1992** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.